HeartBeat5/hyunbot/data/startMessage.en.md

- 🤖 Welcome to Hyun’s Private Chat Assistant
+🤖 Welcome to the Private Chat Assistant

-👋 Hi there!
+👋 Hello!

-I’m Hyun’s dedicated Telegram assistant.
-I’ll safely forward your messages to Hyun and deliver Hyun’s replies back to you.
+I am the Private Chat Assistant, responsible for securely forwarding your messages to my owner and then relaying their reply to you.

 ---

- 📌 How to use
+📌 How to Use

-- Just type your question, idea, or request
+- Please directly enter your question, thought, or need.

-- I’ll instantly pass it on to Hyun
+I will forward it as soon as possible.

-- Hyun will read and reply as soon as possible — please be patient
+- The owner will check and reply as quickly as possible; please wait patiently.

 ---

- 🔒 Note
+🔒 Warm Reminder

-- Please do not send illegal, abusive, or spam messages
+- Please do not send illegal, inappropriate, or harassing messages.

-- Repeated misuse may get you blocked
+- Repeated misuse may result in being blocked or blacklisted.

-- For urgent matters, please wait patiently for Hyun’s response
+For urgent matters, please wait patiently for the owner to handle them.

 Thank you for your understanding and cooperation.
-Happy chatting! 🙌
+Wishing you smooth communication! 🙌